MoebiusThrip/historian/README.md

 A particle therefore does not take a straight trajectory, but is chaotically jostled, and the path the particle takes is a jagged, unpredictable affair.
 A pollen grain in water moves in a similarly jagged and chaotic manner.

-The twist here is that the Brownian motion has some springiness to it, such that the jag length is symmetrically distributed around 1 Planck's constant's worth of action.
+The twist here is that the Brownian motion has some springiness to it, such that the jag lengths are symmetrically distributed around 1 Planck's constant's worth of action.

 ### Motivation